euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud IAM.md

 *Note*: Child policies cannot restrict access granted at the parent level.

+## Folders
+- Can be view as sub organizations within the organization
+- Provide additional grouping mechanisms and isolation boundaries between projects
+- Can model different legal entities, departments, and teams within a compa

 ## Cloud IAM policy

 Represented by the policy object.
 A policy consists of a list of bindings.
 A binding binds a list of members to a role.